rishab-t0910/monopoly/README.md

-Edit on 27/02/24: I am revamping this project as it is outdated and I have more understanding of Data Analysis in Python.
+**Edit on 27/02/24**: I am revamping this project as it is outdated and I have more understanding of Data Analysis in Python.
 I have remade the simulation portion of the project.
 Here are my future goals:
 - Plot the most frequented squares
 - Plot the most frequented group of squares - colour of property, type
 - Construct a ROI plot based on the following conditions: